Data-driven Mutation Analysis for Cyber-Physical Systems: Empirical Evaluation

 We rely on \APPR to evaluate the \PARAM integration test suite by mutating the data exchanged between the client and server components of \PARAM.
 Similarly, \APPR is used to evaluate how well the \SAIL test suite covers interoperability problems affecting the integration between the control software of \SAIL (hereafter, CSW) and the \ADCS, \PDHU, and \GPS components.
 We thus mutate the data exchanged between \SAIL CSW and these three components.
 Since each of these sub-systems have a different purpose (i.e., their data is processed by distinct CSW functions and affect distinct \SAIL features) we treat them as distinct case study subjects although they are tested using the same test suite.
 We focus on the \SAIL test suite that makes use of an SVF to simulate the \ADCS, \PDHU, and \GPS components.
 The main reason is that these three components can only be executed on the target hardware and thus most of the scenarios involving them are tested in a simulated environment first. \CHANGED{We do not mutate messages or data items that are tested only with HIL.}

 In the case of \PARAM, we inject mutation probes into the \PARAM server to mutate both received and generated messages.
 For \SAIL, we insert mutation probes into the SVF that mutate the messages it generates; we avoid mutating the messages received by the SVF because such mutations may lead to input data it does not support. \ESAIL features 74 kLoC and its SVF 65 kLoC.
 The \ESAIL test suite includes 384 test cases, takes approximately 10 hours to execute, and relies on three simulated \SVF sub-systems (i.e., \ADCS, \GPS, and \PDHU).
 Instead, \PARAM contains 3 kLoC and is tested through an integration test suite which is composed by 170 test cases.
-The \PARAM integration test suite takes approximately 1 minute to execute. \REVIEW{D.7}{We have executed all the test suites with every mutant without imposing time limits.} By considering both a quick integration test suite and an extensive system test suite, we aim to cover the diversity of scenarios in which our approach can be applied.
+The \PARAM integration test suite takes approximately 1 minute to execute.
+We have executed all the test suites with every mutant without imposing time limits\TSEmin{3.9}{, except for test timeouts: a test case is considered to be failing if its execution takes more than three times the time required with the original SUT.} By considering both a quick integration test suite and an extensive system test suite, we aim to cover the diversity of scenarios in which our approach can be applied.